 In this main report, we describe the change in VMS frequency and severity (primary outcomes) from baseline to 8 - 16 weeks after treatment initiation.
 To aid in comparison to the fezolinetant trials, we first report results from trials that measured changes in moderate-severe VMS then we report results from trials that measured changes in any VMS.
-In Table 3.2. we provide conversions to daily VMS and note if the change met threshold for minimum clinically important difference (MCID) for all interventions of interest.
-Specifically, we consider MCIDs for the following outcomes: VMS frequency (≥25 per week or 3.57 per day), VMS severity (≥0.225), and Menopause-Specific Quality of Life Questionnaire (MENQoL) (≥1).^{73,74} MCID were derived from two studies that used response to the Clinical Global Impression (CGI) scale to detect minimal clinically important changes in VMS frequency, VMS severity, and MENQoL after randomization to MHT or placebo.^{73,74} MCID >1 for MENQoL was also reported in other sources.75 Additionally, we report changes in MENQoL scores, sleep disturbance, urogenital symptoms, and mood.
+In Table 3.2 we provide conversions to daily VMS and note if the change met threshold for minimum clinically important difference (MCID) for all interventions of interest.
+Specifically, based on our literature review, we consider MCIDs for the following outcomes: VMS frequency (≥25 per week or 3.57 per day), VMS severity (≥0.225), and Menopause-Specific Quality of Life Questionnaire (MENQoL) (≥1 point).^{81,82} MCID were derived from two studies that used response to the Clinical Global Impression (CGI) scale to detect minimal clinically important changes in VMS frequency and VMS severity after randomization to MHT or placebo.^{81,82} MCID >1 for MENQoL was also reported in other sources.83 Additionally, we report changes in MENQoL scores, sleep disturbance, urogenital symptoms, and mood.
 Finally, harms and discontinuation rates are summarized with long-term harms for MHT.
 Additional studies/outcomes are available in Section D of the Supplement.